Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • the patient suffers from hypokalemia or sodium deficiency in the blood.

 In addition to regulating blood pressure, renin promotes the breakdown of protein secreted by liver cells.
-This also affects the level of blood pressure, since when it rises, the adrenal cortex secretes aldosterone more intensively.
+This also affects blood pressure levels, since when it increases, the adrenal cortex secretes aldosterone more intensely.

-What indicators of renin can be considered the norm, and on what factors does the level of the hormonal element depend?
-First of all, the indicators of this substance are affected by the position of the body in which a person is located during the collection of biomaterial.
-But there is one more factor that must be taken into account: the amount of salt consumed by the patient.
-For each of these situations, the amount of the hormone is calculated differently.
+What renin indicators can be considered normal, and on what factors does the level of the hormonal element depend?
+First of all, the performance of this substance is affected by the body position in which the person is located during the collection of biomaterial.
+But there is another factor that must be taken into account: the amount of salt consumed by the patient.
+For each of these situations, the amount of hormone is calculated differently.

 Note.
-The rate of renin in the blood in men and women does not differ.
-However, if the patient is pregnant, then her hormone levels may be slightly different.
+The level of renin in the blood does not differ between men and women.
+However, if the patient is pregnant, her hormone levels may be slightly different.

-So, the rate of renin in the blood in women and men can be as follows:
+So, the norm of renin in the blood in women and men can be as follows:

-In adults in a seated position, while following a low-salt diet, numbers from 4.2 to 19.8 ng / ml / h are considered normal.
-In the prone position - t 0.4 to 3.2.
+In adults in sitting position while following a low-salt diet normal indicators numbers from 4.2 to 19.8 ng/ml/h are considered.
+In the supine position - t 0.4 to 3.2.

 Indicators in pregnant women

 Renin in women during pregnancy can deviate significantly from the norm.
-As a rule, such changes occur in the first trimester, when the volume of circulating blood in the body of the expectant mother significantly increases.
-As a result, renin values can double.
-But by 20 weeks, this violation disappears.
+As a rule, such changes occur in the first trimester, when the volume of circulating blood in the expectant mother’s body increases significantly.
+As a result, renin levels can increase by 2 times.
+But by 20 weeks this disorder disappears.

-The rate of the aldosterone-renin ratio (ARC) is 3.8 to 7.7, respectively.
+The normal aldosterone-renin ratio (ARR) is 3.8 to 7.7, respectively.
 This study is a screening marker for primary hyperaldosteronism.

-Increased and decreased renin are equally dangerous phenomena that require compulsory medical intervention.
-A clinical study of blood plasma can help to identify abnormalities.
+Increased and decreased renin are equally dangerous phenomena that require mandatory medical intervention.
+Clinical examination of blood plasma can help identify deviations from the norm.
 It requires careful preparation, which should begin 3-4 weeks before the scheduled test date.

-So, you can prepare for the renin test as follows:
+So, you can prepare for a renin test as follows:

 1. Exclude salty and smoked dishes from the menu.
 A few days before the test, the doctor may suggest that the patient follow a low-salt diet.

-2. Stop taking hormone-containing drugs, as well as drugs that may affect the reliability of the results.
+2. Stop taking hormone-containing medications, as well as medications that may affect the reliability of the results.

-3. Refuse to use products containing caffeine - with their regular use, renin is significantly increased in almost all patients.
-Consequently, the results will be unreliable.
+3. Avoid using products containing caffeine - with their regular use, renin is significantly increased in almost all patients.
+Therefore, the results will be unreliable.

-In addition, there are a few more simple rules to follow.
-24 hours before the test, it is necessary to stop taking diuretics, hormonal contraceptives, ACE inhibitors, lithium, etc. You should refuse from dinner before the analysis, and the day before it should be excluded from drinking and smoking.
+In addition to this, you need to do a few more simple rules.
+You must stop taking diuretics 24 hours before the test. hormonal contraceptives, ACE inhibitors, lithium, etc. You should avoid dinner before the test, and the day before, you should avoid drinking alcohol and smoking.

-The reasons why renin is elevated are often associated with:
+The reasons that renin is elevated are often related to:

-• tumor neoplasms that affect the production of hormonal substances;
+• tumor neoplasms affecting the production of hormonal substances;

 • acute glomerulonephritis;

-If, during a clinical study, it was found that the aldosterone-renin ratio is increased, this is evidence of the development of primary hyperaldosteronism.
-This condition, in turn, can be caused by a number of pathological processes, therefore, it is impossible to make a final diagnosis based on only one biochemical analysis.
-To do this, an ultrasound of the kidneys and adrenal glands, MRI, CT, and, if necessary, a biopsy or scintigraphy should be performed.
+If during clinical trial It was found that the aldosterone-renin ratio was increased, this is evidence of the development of primary hyperaldosteronism.
+This condition, in turn, can be caused by a number of pathological processes, so it is impossible to make a final diagnosis based on biochemical analysis alone.
+To do this, you should perform an ultrasound of the kidneys and adrenal glands, MRI, CT, and, if necessary, a biopsy or scintigraphy.

-If the aldosterone is increased, but the renin indicators remain normal, then such a deviation may indicate a dysfunction of the adrenal cortex.
-In any case, all deviations upward are not the norm, especially if, in addition to hormones, sodium in the blood has also been disturbed.
+If aldosterone is elevated, but renin levels remain normal, then such a deviation may indicate a dysfunction of the adrenal cortex.
+In any case, all deviations in the higher direction are not the norm, especially if, in addition to hormones, sodium in the blood was also affected.

-Thus, low renin with normal aldosterone is not always considered as a signal that there are any pathological processes in the human body.
+Thus, low renin with normal aldosterone is not always considered as a signal that there are any pathological processes.
 Again, only if sodium and potassium levels are within normal limits.
-If their content is also reduced, the doctor prescribes additional instrumental diagnostic methods to find out the reasons for the deviation.
+If their content is also reduced, the doctor prescribes additional instrumental methods diagnostics to determine the causes of deviation.

-The reasons for the increased renin in the blood, as you can see, can be very different.
-But since ARS plays a huge role in the diagnosis of diseases of the endocrine system, it is inappropriate to make a diagnosis based on the results of laboratory research to identify one specific substance from this chain.
+The reasons for increased renin in the blood, as can be seen, can be very different.
+But since ARS plays a huge role in diagnosing diseases of the endocrine system, based on the results laboratory research It is not practical to make a diagnosis to identify one specific substance from a given chain.

 The main thing to remember is that high renin is more dangerous than low renin, and the same goes for the hormone aldosterone.

-Connes syndrome, primary and secondary hyperaldosteronism, narrowing (stenosis) of the renal arteries are only the smallest part of diseases in which the ratio of these substances can be disturbed.
-Therefore, do not hesitate to visit a doctor if you identify alarming symptoms: muscle hypotonia, emotional instability, fatigue, decreased vision and pressure surges.
-Timely started treatment increases the chances of a full recovery!
+Conn's syndrome, primary and secondary hyperaldosteronism, narrowing (stenosis) of the renal arteries are only the smallest part of the diseases in which the ratio of these substances can be disrupted.
+Therefore, do not hesitate to visit a doctor if you detect alarming symptoms: hypotonicity of muscles, emotional instability, fatigue, decreased vision and pressure surges.
+Timely treatment increases the chances of a full recovery!

 Renin is an important component that affects the functioning of our body.
-Thanks to its functioning, the blood pressure level in the body is controlled, as well as the volume of circulating blood is regulated.
+Thanks to its functioning, the body controls blood pressure levels and also regulates the volume of circulating blood.

-Many people call a renin valve, the scheme of which can be described as the functioning of a sprinkler: if you reduce the diameter of the duct, the flow becomes much greater.
+Many people call the renin valve, the operating pattern of which can be described as the functioning of a watering rod: if you reduce the diameter of the duct, the flow force becomes much greater.
 However, the jet itself becomes smaller.
-Renin is excreted by the kidneys, in Latin it means the renal component.
+Renin is secreted by the kidneys, which means renal component in Latin.

-The juxtaglomerular apparatus - special kidney cells - is located in the arterioles, which are located in the renal glomerulus.
+The juxtaglomerular apparatus - special cells of the kidneys - is located in the arterioles, which are located in the renal glomerulus.
 Thanks to these cells, prorenin is released into the body.

-It is converted into renin by the action of blood cells.
+Under the influence of blood cells, it is converted into renin.
 A large number of cells of this nature control the amount of blood that flows to the renal nephrons.
 However, this controls the volume of fluid that enters the kidneys, as well as the sodium content in it.

 What triggers the production of renin: